Skip to content

-Error 0x80240031 appears when Windows Update fails to install updates, usually with the message “There were some problems installing updates, but we’ll try again later.”
-It’s caused by corrupted system files, driver conflicts (especially graphics drivers), or third-party software blocking the update process.
+Error 0x80240031 appears when Windows Update fails to install updates with the message “There were some problems installing updates, but we’ll try again later.”
+Corrupted system files or graphics driver conflicts are the usual cause.

 We tested 5 different fixes on Windows 11 (23H2) and Windows 10 (22H2) to find what actually resolves this error in 2026.